vexide/internal-documentation/src/hard-to-implement/stack-unwinding.md

 In this (extremely barebones) example, if `panic!()` were to be called, the panic handler would simply spinlock the CPU indefinitely.
 If this were an enviornment where `libc` was available (PROS has access to newlib libc) we could call `libc::exit(1)`.

-`pros-rs` currently defines a basic panic handler under the assumption of the `abort` strategy:
+vexide currently defines a basic panic handler under the assumption of the `abort` strategy:
 - It prints a panic message over stdout through serial.
 - It optionally displays a brief error message on the brain screen.
 - Finally, it exits the user program using PROS' wrapper over over the `vexSystemExitRequest()` SDK call.